-Why your gut issues, fatigue or injuries might not be what you think (and what to do about it)
+Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 Apr 23, 2026Are you a runner dealing with ongoing fatigue, gut issues, poor recovery, or feeling like your performance just isn’t where it should be?
 You’ve probably already looked at your fueling, hydration, or training plan.
 But if things still aren’t improving, it may be time to look a little deeper.
 Because sometimes, the issue isn’t just what you’re doing.
 It’s what’s sitting underneath it.